-In terms of international relations, tensions with China have relaxed somewhat in recent years.
-Relations with neighboring South Korea are at their lowest point in many years, if not decades.
-A trade pact was successfully concluded in late 2019 with Japan's core ally, the United States, although at the price of major concessions.
+In terms of international relations, the Japanese government has been at the forefront of pushing the vision of a free and open Indo-Pacific region, also seeking to balance an increasingly assertive China.
+A trade pact was successfully concluded in late 2019 with Japan's core ally, the United States, though this came at the price of major concessions.